Georges Cuvier: Catastrophism

-Much of the evidence he used to support his catastrophist theories have been taken from his fossil records.
+Much of the evidence he used to support his catastrophist theories has been taken from his fossil records.
 He strongly suggested that the fossils he found were evidence of the world's first reptiles, followed chronologically by mammals and humans.
 Cuvier didn't wish to delve much into the causation of all the extinction and introduction of new animal species but rather focused on the sequential aspects of animal history on Earth.
-In a way, his chronological dating of Earth history somewhat reflected Lamarck's transformationist theories.
+In a way, his chronological dating of Earth's history somewhat reflected Lamarck's transformationist theories.

 Cuvier also worked alongside Alexandre Brongniart in analyzing the Parisian rock cycle.
 Using stratigraphical methods, they were both able to extrapolate key information regarding Earth history from studying these rocks.
-These rocks contained remnants of mollusks, bones of mammals, and shells.
+These rocks contained remnants of molluscs, bones of mammals, and shells.
 From these findings, Cuvier and Brongniart concluded that many environmental changes occurred in quick catastrophes, though Earth itself was often placid for extended periods of time in between sudden disturbances.

 The 'Preliminary Discourse' became very well known and, unauthorized translations were made into English, German, and Italian (and in the case of those in English, not entirely accurately).
-In 1826, Cuvier would publish a revised version under the name, Discours sur les révolutions de la surface du globe (Discourse on the upheavals of the surface of the globe).
+In 1826, Cuvier published a revised version under the name, Discours sur les révolutions de la surface du globe (Discourse on the upheavals of the surface of the globe).

 After Cuvier's death, the catastrophic school of geological thought lost ground to uniformitarianism, as championed by Charles Lyell and others, which claimed that the geological features of the earth were best explained by currently observable forces, such as erosion and volcanism, acting gradually over an extended period of time.
 The increasing interest in the topic of mass extinction starting in the late twentieth century, however, has led to a resurgence of interest among historians of science and other scholars in this aspect of Cuvier's work.

 Stratigraphy

 Cuvier collaborated for several years with Alexandre Brongniart, an instructor at the Paris mining school, to produce a monograph on the geology of the region around Paris.
 They published a preliminary version in 1808 and the final version was published in 1811.

-In this monograph they identified characteristic fossils of different rock layers that they used to analyze the geological column, the ordered layers of sedimentary rock, of the Paris basin.
+In this monograph, they identified characteristic fossils of different rock layers that they used to analyze the geological column, the ordered layers of sedimentary rock, of the Paris basin.
 They concluded that the layers had been laid down over an extended period during which there clearly had been faunal succession and that the area had been submerged under sea water at times and at other times under fresh water.
 Along with William Smith's work during the same period on a geological map of England, which also used characteristic fossils and the principle of faunal succession to correlate layers of sedimentary rock, the monograph helped establish the scientific discipline of stratigraphy.
 It was a major development in the history of paleontology and the history of geology.